13 Nov What part of your construction cost gets deducted as per construction industry scheme?

 The process of registration should be a cakewalk for you, just register as a contractor by creating an employer account.
 You will be set up nicely by HMRC and they will gear you up with the contractor scheme and other mandatory information.

 A construction contractor has to register himself before starting a business.
 If you are a sole trader, that means you have a Unique Transaction Reference (UTR) number already.
 Just go to their webpage and do it online.
 You will be needing a government gateway ID and password to access this service.
 Just create the login account when you register, if you haven’t any.

 If you are having trouble in receivables, there is a system in place to notify your contractors to pay you in full.
 You have to apply for gross payment status.
 Your contractors will be notified to pay you without deduction.
 If you go with this option, you will have to pay your and NI at tax year’s end.

 You have to register for the self-assessment as a new established business and CIS if you don’t have a UTR.
 Working from the thousands of miles away doesn’t exclude you from registering either.
 You will have to register for CIS also if you are working from abroad for the contractor working in the UK.

-After registration, the tax body will inform you about it and intimate you about the information that’s shared with your contractor.
+After registration, the tax body will inform about it.
+They will intimate you about the information they will share with your contractor.